towavephone/kostasbariotis.com/blog/React之createContext入门学习/index.md

             warning(
               false,
               'Rendering <Context.Consumer.Consumer> is not supported and will be removed in ' + 'a future major release.
-Did you mean to render <Context.Consumer> instead?', );
+Did you mean to render <Context.Consumer> instead?'
+            );
           }
           return context.Consumer;
-        },
-      },
+        }
+      }
     });
     // $FlowFixMe: Flow complains about missing properties because it doesn't understand defineProperty context.Consumer = Consumer;